carzacc/thesis-files/3/morra/README.md

 The cluster creation part has been expanded into [a dedicated blog post on carmine.dev](https://carmine.dev/posts/kubernetesclusterfcos/).

+Unlike what is shown in the fcos.bu in this directory, disabling SELinux shouldn't be necessary.
+More information [in this post](https://carmine.dev/posts/kubernetesselinux/)

 # Creating a virtualized Kubernetes cluster using Fedora CoreOS VMs

 We are going to create a three-node cluster with one control plane and two workers.